Emily Ley’s Simplified Planner Review: Cutting Out the Noise

 Get the Look and Feel

 Inside the front cover is a nice, tall pocket folder to house your loose paper.
 It’s the same matte finish as the rest of the cover.
-This is a 17-month planner and each month gets a laminated tab to mark the beginning of the month.
-The signature Emily Ley colors are the focal point of the Happy Stripe cover and they’re also used throughout the pages of the planner.
+This is a 17-month planner, and each month gets a laminated tab to mark the beginning of the month.
+The signature Emily Ley colors are the focal point of the Happy Stripe cover, and they’re also used throughout the pages of the planner.
 The tabs are square, so there’s room for all of them along the length of the planner, and while they’re well-made, they feel too delicate to me.
 I’m worried I might end up ripping them off because I tend to be a little rough with my planners.
-(That’s my own personal issue, though.)
+(That’s my personal issue, though.)

 Emily Ley boasts Mohawk Via paper in her planners.
 This was the first time I’ve ever seen, touched, and used this paper, and I have to agree with her—it’s quite luxurious.
-The paper is an amazing balance between silky and textured, which creates a top-notch writing experience.
+The paper is a fantastic balance between silky and textured, which creates a top-notch writing experience.
 There’s a slight transparency to the paper, but it’s thick enough that most writing utensils (save permanent markers) won’t bleed through.

 The Main Calling Cards

-After a quick explanation of The Simplified Planner and how to use it to its full potential, there’s a bucket list and then it jumps right into the months and daily pages.
+After a quick explanation of The Simplified Planner and how to use it to its full potential, there’s a bucket list, and then it jumps right into the months and daily pages.
 The monthly calendars are exactly what you need and expect: The traditional two-page monthly spread with a left-hand column for notes and monthly tasks or goals.

 The daily pages are what’s so appealing about The Simplified Planner.
 It’s called The Simplified Planner for a reason—the daily pages have what you need and nothing else.
 There’s a schedule from 6 a.m. to 9 p.m., a lengthy to-do list, a large box for your dinner plans, and a box for notes.

-At the top of the page is the date next to a color flag with the letter of the weekday (this is the only color on the daily pages) and an inspirational quote.
+At the top of the page is the date, next to a color flag with the letter of the weekday (this is the only color on the daily pages) and an inspirational quote.
 Overall, the daily pages are all about white space and delicate font in order to help you create clarity and cut the unnecessary noise.
 If you find that your days often end up feeling hurried and hectic, this layout can really help you hone in on the important things and ignore the distractions.

-Now, since it’s an extremely simple layout there are some elements not included.
+Now, since it’s an extremely simple layout, there are some elements not included.
 Some of these might be really important to you.
 For me, the main missing puzzle piece is space for workouts and meal tracking.
-I’ve used the dinner box for all of my meals and the notes box for my workouts, but the problem with this is that I don’t have space for actual notes.
+I’ve used the dinner box for all of my meals, and the notes box for my workouts, but the problem with this is that I don’t have space for actual notes.
 There also isn’t a designated space for tracking water consumption or spending.

 The Weekend Pages

-The difference between Saturday’s space and Sunday’s is that Sunday has an open blank space above the lined space and to do list for you to write down a happy memory from the week and the to-do list is called “Weekly Prep.”
+The difference between Saturday’s space and Sunday’s is that Sunday has an open blank space above the lined space and to-do list for you to write down a happy memory from the week, and the to-do list is called “Weekly Prep.”
 The weekly prep list also has four things pre-filled in for you: